rm511130/Physna_Training/README.md

 ### 3b.
 Workshop Task 2<a name="WorkShop_2"></a>

-1. In preparation for this Workshop Task, a folder labeled as [Turbo](https://delta.physna.com/app/search?folders=38) was created on your environment and a [Turbocharger.asm](https://delta.physna.com/app/models/9575acea-ee53-4ddf-b75f-d884a49b99b6?search=turbocharger) 3D Assembly was uploaded to it.
+1. In preparation for this Workshop Task, a folder named [Turbo](https://delta.physna.com/app/search?folders=38) was created on your environment and a [Turbocharger.asm](https://delta.physna.com/app/models/9575acea-ee53-4ddf-b75f-d884a49b99b6?search=turbocharger) 3D Assembly was uploaded to it.
 You will get a chance to create folders and upload files in a few moments, but first let's experiment with how to navigate the Physna User Interface.

    a. right-click on the [annotated main page diagram shown above](#Commented_Main_Page) link and open it in a new tab, then come back to this page to continue on to step (b).